As of July 2022, the Heidelberg Christmas Market 2022 is going ahead from Monday 21 November 2022 – Thursday 22 December 2022

 When is the Heidelberg Christmas Market open?

-This year, 2018, the market opens on 26 November, and runs until 22 December.
-Each day, the stalls and ice rink opens at 11am, and close up around 9pm, except on Saturdays when they stay open a bit later until 10pm.
+Generally, the schedule runs like this: each day, the stalls and ice rink opens at 11am, and close up around 9pm, except on Saturdays when they stay open a bit later until 10pm.

 Where is the market?